nestauk/ojd_daps_skills/docs/source/model_card.md

 - Identifying occupations for which we have at least 100 job adverts;
 - Identify skills extracted at ONLY the skill level;
-- Identify a top skill threshold by calculating the 50 percentile % of jobs that require a given skill for a given occupation + 0.25 standard deviation
+- Identify a top skill threshold by calculating the 75 percentile % of skills counts for a given occupation
 - Identify the % of top ESCO-mapped skills in ESCO’s essential skills per occupation

 At a high level, we find that: